canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

     This guide assumes access to features currently available exclusively to `dedicated Snap Store`_ users.

 Canonical builds and publishes generic and silicon-optimized Ubuntu Core images for a range of `supported platforms`_.
-The generic Ubuntu Core images include the generic Linux kernel by default.
+The generic Ubuntu Core images include the generic Ubuntu kernel by default.
 In order to run Ubuntu Core with the real-time kernel, we need to build it ourselves.

 This guide shows how to build an Ubuntu Core image with the real-time kernel.